(con't from Part I)

 A collection of easy to read hymn books is an invaluable resource to an organ scholar.

-A familiarity with the fixed melody, or cantus firmus (c.f.) of a number of well known hymn tunes is the first step to learning to improvise [See blog, Improvisation, Parts I-VI].
+A familiarity with the fixed melody, or cantus firmus (c.f.) of a number of well known hymn tunes is a very good first step to take on the way to learning to improvise [See blog, Improvisation, Parts I-VI].

 A collection of various hard bound hymnals, especially older, out of print editions in good condition (photo) with the music printed in 4 part harmony, is also helpful for locating a specific hymn or musical response.